TreeinRandomForest/treeinrandomforest.github.io/_posts/2021-03-25-dragonflydocs.markdown

 fidel_disc_num_matern_nu: Specify the nu value for the matern kernel.
 If negative,  will fit.

 fidel_disc_num_use_same_bandwidth: If true,  will use same bandwidth on all integral fidelity dimensions.
-Applies
+Applies only when fidel_kernel_type is se or matern.
+Default=False.

 fidel_esp_kernel_type: Specify type of kernel.
 This depends on the application.